obstruse/Oscilloscope-Mushrooms/README.md

   Package libpng12-0 is not installed.
 ```

 The installation will work, even with the errors, but it leaves the package system in a broken state.
-You woun't be able to install anything else until the errors are cleared.
+You won't be able to install anything else until the errors are cleared.

 The work-around is to remove the dependencies from the *.deb control file: